temporalio/reference-app-orders-go/README.md

 it available during later sessions.
 The file will be created if it does not already exist.

-### Start the Worker(s)
+### Start the Worker
 Run the following command in another terminal:

 ```command
 go run ./cmd/oms worker
 ```

-Although one Worker is sufficient for local development, we recommend running multiple Workers in production since this can improve both the scalability and availability of an application.
+Although one Worker is sufficient for local development, Temporal recommends running multiple Workers in production since this can improve both the scalability and availability of an application.
 You can repeat this step to launch as many additional Workers as you like.

 ### Start the API Servers
 Run the following command in another terminal: